JetBrains/kotlin-multiplatform-dev-docs/topics/compose/ios/compose-ios-touch.md

 * If no events are consumed during the delay, for the rest of the touch sequence, Compose Multiplatform hands over control to the native UI.

-So, if the user holds the touch, the UI interprets this as an intention to interact with the native element;
+So, with scrollable content, if the user holds the touch, the UI interprets this as an intention to interact with the native element;
 if the touch sequence is rapid, the user likely wants to interact with the parent element.

 If your interop view is not meant to be interacted with, you can disable all touch processing in advance.